 My Coffee Cheesecake is an absolute must for me at any party I host.
 It’s always the desert that gets the most compliments, which always surprises me given how divisive coffee in sweet treats can be.

 I’m particularly proud of this recipe as it has made a few converts of coffee cheesecake haters too.
 If you want to know how to make Espresso Coffee, check out Candi’s amazing guide!

 There are sooo many options for coffee, but actually, the key to making sure you don’t have too bitter a taste is to brew it with hot water not boiling water.
 If you really want to push the boat out you could use a percolator to really pull those deep coffee flavors.

-Personally, I’m a big fan of the baked cheesecake as it has a much denser and more velvety texture, which feels a lot more traditional to me for a cheesecake.
+Personally, I’m a big fan of baked cheesecake as it has a much denser and more velvety texture, which feels a lot more traditional to me for a cheesecake.
 Cooking also takes the edge off the bitterness from the coffee, meaning you end up with a gorgeously rich, flavourful treat.

 Cheesecakes can be notoriously fickle as you want to make sure you incorporate as little air as possible when mixing your ingredients.
 This isn’t difficult, however, it’s all about taking your time and not rushing through the process.

 I love making a cheesecake on a lazy Sunday afternoon, not least of all because it then means I have cheesecake in the fridge for the week, but also because it’s such a lovely process.
-Baking is one of my favourite ways to relax, odd as that may sound.
+Baking is one of my favorite ways to relax, odd as that may sound.

 I’ve kept this recipe as simple as I can so you won’t have any trouble producing a perfect cheesecake every time.